Star Wars: Empire vs. Rebellion

 Master an Event

 In every round, the Empire and the Rebellion struggle over the outcome of a contested event, whether infiltrating Imperial Center or carrying out a surgical strike on an enemy base.
 Each struggle requires you to use all the resources of the galaxy-spanning Empire or the Rebel Alliance, including cunning diplomacy, martial prowess, and manipulating the Force.
-At the beginning of each round, one event card is revealed from the deck, determining the outcome of the Empire and Rebellion’s newest conflict.
+At the beginning of each round, one event card is revealed from the deck, determining the location of the Empire and Rebellion’s newest conflict.

 You bring more resources into play at the struggle for an event by drawing and playing resource cards from your deck, each of which has a resource value in the upper left-hand corner.
 Your goal in playing these resource cards is to get as close as possible to the event’s objective value without passing it.
 If you pass the objective value, your secret exploits have become obvious to your opponent, allowing them to seize the event.
 You must also consider the event’s capacity, which limits your level of interference in the event, keeping you from playing more cards than the capacity.

 Resources for Battle

 To successfully win these struggles and reclaim the galaxy in Star Wars: Empire vs. Rebellion, you will need to utilize all of your resources.
 Every turn, you can increase your faction’s presence at the current event by drawing the top card from your deck and putting it into play.
 Each resource card you play gives you more power and brings you closer to the objective value of the current event.
 As an example, the resource card shown to the right has a resource value of five, which it contributes to your total resource value while in play.
 Playing more resource cards may bring you closer to your target, but it also makes your efforts more obvious.
 If your total resource value ever passes the event’s objective value, your forces are discovered and your opponent claims the event.